Rita Lee: 2010–2019: Retirement from touring, Reza, and literary career

-On 28 January 2012, during the opening night of a new season at Circo Voador in Rio de Janeiro, Lee announced her retirement from live performances, citing physical fragility.
-She clarified on Twitter: "I'm retiring from shows, but never from music."
-Her intended farewell concert took place the following week at the Projeto Verão festival in Aracaju, Sergipe.
-During the show, she publicly criticised the military police for their aggressive handling of the audience.
-Charged with contempt of authority, she was briefly detained after the performance to provide a statement but was soon released.
-Lee later described her remarks as having been made "in the heat of the moment" and condemned the police response as "brutal and unnecessary."
+In January 2012, during an Etc... concert at Circo Voador in Rio de Janeiro, Lee announced her retirement from live shows, citing physical fragility.
+When asked about the decision, she explained: "It was 47 years nonstop on the road, I deserve to slack off […]."
+Her farewell concert took place the following week at the Projeto Verão festival in Aracaju.
+During the show, she publicly criticized the military police for their aggressive crowd control.
+Accused of disrespecting authority, she was briefly detained after the performance but was soon released.
+In a later interview with Fantástico, Lee revealed she had been diagnosed with bipolar disorder.
+Carvalho noted that the condition, which was still not properly treated at the time, had contributed to the incident, explaining that "it was a phase when the right medication was still being sought."